 3. Connection As Being Present With Each Other

-It’s also possible to use the word “connection” in the sense that you are connected when you are mentally present with your dance partner and dance for each other.
-It’s when you’re paying attention them throughout the dance, to their body language and facial expressions, and making sure they’re having a good time.
-You’re not just trying to show off your moves to the crowd or practice something.
-When this type of connection is absent, you’ll feel like your partner is just using you as a prop for dancing and they aren’t really dancing with YOU.
-This connection is simple to improve – you’ll just promise to yourself that for the next dance, your attention will be 100% on your partner.
+It’s also possible to use the word “connection” when you are mentally present with your dance partner and keeping the other person in mind.
+It’s when you’re paying attention to your partner throughout the dance – to their body language and facial expressions and checking in to make sure they’re having a good time.
+You’re not just trying to show off your moves to the crowd or practice a combination.

 4. Emotional Connection

-I don’t think emotional connection can be trainable, it definitely cannot be forced.
-These dances happen when all stars align – you find someone who matches your vibe, DJ is playing a song you both enjoy etc. It might be that you have this magical dance with someone once, but the second time with the same person isn’t as good.
+I don’t think emotional connection can be trainable and it definitely cannot be forced.
+These dances happen when all stars align – you find someone who matches your vibe, the DJ is playing a song you both enjoy etc. It might be that you have this magical dance with someone once, but the second time with the same person isn’t as good.
 This type of connection is special and rare.

 As you can see, the word “connection” is used for something very material and physical like two body parts touching and something as obscure as dancing with someone on the same wavelength as you.
 Are there any other meanings for connection that I missed?
 Have you ever had good connection with someone when dancing and how did it feel?

-1. Hi- this is a great post and i like how you broke down the different types of connection (or even view them as pieces that make up the overall connection).
+Hi- this is a great post and i like how you broke down the different types of connection (or even view them as pieces that make up the overall connection).
 I would also add that physical connection is not just about touching body parts together, but about the underlying tension or compression in the arms, hands, back, etc. and the internal connection of each person to their frame.
 Another type of connection might be stylistic – having the same dance style and preferences.

-1. Such a great point – style plays a big role as well.
+Such a great point – style plays a big role as well.
 Eg if someone likes energetic fast dances they’ll have a better connection with a dancer who also likes it!